-Lahey Hospital & Medical Center’s Urology Residency Program accepts three residents per year.
+Lahey Hospital & Medical Center’s Urology Residency Program is a six-year program that accepts three residents per year.
 With a hospital that accommodates outpatient clinics and operating rooms under one roof, residents can readily participate in outpatient evaluation, operative procedures, post-operative care and post-hospital follow-up.

 The first year (PGY1) rotations include general surgery, colorectal surgery and vascular surgery.
 The second year (PGY2) rotations include seven months of urology and three months in the SICU, as well as continued exposure to general surgery.

-During year three of pre-urology training, residents begin a dedicated research experience through which they participate in teaching conferences and have exposure to outpatient urology clinics.
-Working together, the director of Lahey Hospital & Medical Center’s Molecular Biology Laboratory and chair of the Institute of Urology coordinate residents’ research activities, assisting in planning and monitoring the progress of investigative projects.
+During PGY3 year, residents begin a dedicated research experience through which they participate in teaching conferences and have exposure to outpatient urology clinics.
+The director of Lahey Hospital & Medical Center’s Molecular Biology Laboratory and the Chair of the Institute of Urology work together to coordinate residents’ research activities, assisting in planning and monitoring the progress of investigative projects.

-At Lahey Hospital & Medical Center, the residents perform hospital consultations, highly complex endoscopic procedures, renal transplantation and more routine urologic surgical procedures.
-The fourth year, as chief resident, is spent at Lahey Hospital & Medical Center.
+At Lahey Hospital & Medical Center, the residents perform hospital consultations, highly complex endoscopic procedures, and more routine open urologic surgical procedures.
+The PGY6 year, as chief resident, is spent at Lahey Hospital & Medical Center.
 Under supervision, the chief resident performs major operative procedures, runs a weekly outpatient clinic and is responsible for organizing teaching conferences.